 Lead: Earl Theisen

 This series was shot on film without sound.
 Voiceover narration by Eileen and sound effects were added later in the studio, as was commentary by Earl Theisen.
-There were no titles, theme song, or credits.
+There were no titles, theme song, credits, or continuity between episodes.
 It was just a barebones newsreel style feature that was inexpensive and quick to make.

 Rookie Fireman #1